Workspaces can be added dynamically during runtime.

 When the container is ready to run as JCR persistence storage (for example, for this level testing), it should be configured in Repository configuration.

-Assuming that the new implementation class name is org.project.jcr.impl.storage.MyWorkspaceDataContainer
+Assuming that the new implementation class name is org.project.jcr.impl.storage.MyWorkspaceDataContainer.

 <repository-service default-repository="repository">